codemeowt/salitahi-privacy-policy/privacy-policy.md

 **5. Children’s Privacy**

-This app is not intended for children under the age of 3.

-We do not knowingly collect personal information from children.
+This app is suitable for a general audience, including children.
+However, we do not knowingly collect personal information from users under the age of 13.

-If you are a parent or guardian and believe your child has provided personal data, please contact us.
+If you are a parent or guardian and believe your child has provided personal data, please contact us so we can take appropriate action.

 -----------------------------------